TheSixer/interview-pro/README.md

 ## OPENAI_API_KEY

-`OPENAI_API_KEY` is required to use the ChatGPT conversation function.
+` OPENAI_API_KEY ` is required to use the ChatGPT conversation function.
 Unfortunately, I cannot provide the real key.
-If you want to test the conversation function, you can add `OPENAI_API_KEY` to `server/.env`.
+If you want to test the conversation function, you can add `OPENAI_API_KEY` to ` server/hsbcInterview/.env `.

 ```py server/.env
 # .env